jamesclancy/jamesclancy.github.io/Projects/WilkensAvenue/_posts/2021-08-30-WilkensAvenueStep13Dependabot.md

 ## Process

+Dependabot is a free Github action which scans projects for old dependencies and created pull requests for upgrades to the dependencies.

 I created a basic dependabot.yml file based on the template in the .github folder of the repository.
 I am not certain how well this will work with Packet/F# but I figured I would see what happens.

 ## Results